akostrik/CPP_module_42/README.md

 You cannot call a non-const method through a pointer or reference to a const object (regardless of whether the referred-to object is const or not)

 Can nor be changed by a const nor a non-const member function (except for constructor and destructor), even if it is passed by reference.
 There are two exceptions to this rule:
-- Ccasting the const away (not advised);
+- Ccasting the const away (not advised)
-- Class members can be declared using the mutable keyword; these members can be changed through member functions even if the containing object is declared const.
+- Class members can be declared using the mutable keyword; these members can be changed through member functions even if the containing object is declared const

+## virtual

-# Function specifiers : private public protected - const - static - final - virtual
+# Function specifiers

+## private / public / protected function

+The same

+## final function

 ## static function